DIPlib/diplib/README.md

 ### Documentation, tutorials

-Documentation can always be improved (also, *PyDIP* has hardy any at all!).
+Documentation can always be improved (also, *PyDIP* has hardly any at all!).
 If you want to help write documentation, or create tutorials for how to use the library, read [`CONTRIBUTING.md`](CONTRIBUTING.md), then submit a [pull request on GitHub](https://github.com/DIPlib/diplib/pulls).